What is Content Moderation? The Ultimate Guide

 Post-moderation is a content moderation technique in which user-generated content is published first and then reviewed by moderators after the fact to ensure it conforms to the platform's policies and guidelines.
 It is a less restrictive approach than pre-moderation, allowing for quicker content distribution and user engagement, but carries the risk of inappropriate or harmful content being published before it can be removed.

-Read more about post-moderation and the pros and const of it.
+Read more about post-moderation and the pros and cons of it.

 3. Reactive moderation